DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 - `tagger_id`, `assignment_id` – the tagger and assignment identifiers; only
   assignment `1205` rows are written.
-- `first_prompt_id` – the prompt identifier from the first eligible tag in the assignment, to anchor the row back to the source data.
-If the prompt is missing in the source data the column is empty.
-- `first_tag_timestamp` – the earliest timestamp among the assignment's
-  eligible tags.
 - `eligible_tag_count` – number of eligible timestamped YES/NO tags examined for
   the tagger/assignment pair (the input to pattern detection).
 - `tags_in_pattern_count` – count of those eligible tags that fell within at